The HPC Challenge committee is pleased to announce the annual

 DARPA HPCS program with contributions from a wide range of organizations from

-The Competition will focus on four of the most challenging benchmarks in the suite:
+The Competition focuses on four of the most challenging benchmarks in the suite:

 - Global HPL